 I plan to go cruising on my own boat.
 Will my specific learning goals for ocean voyaging will be met?

 Our organized teaching program includes 3-6 hours per day of instruction.
 Each topic we teach is clearly documented in our 116-page Expedition Companion that includes checklists, forms, guidelines and procedures that can be applied specifically to your boat.
 We have written tests after each topic covered to ensure you are retaining the information presented.

 What are the most important traits you look for in an applicant?

 Eagerness to learn, thoughtfulness, ability to compromise, respect and consideration, sense of

 humor and ability to put safety of boat and crew first are far more important than sailing skills.

 How can I prepare for an expedition?

-Learn to stay hydrated as hydration is key to minimizing seasickness and fatigue.
+Learn to stay hydrated as hydration is a key to minimizing seasickness and fatigue.

 Improve your swimming skills if you aren't already a strong swimmer.
 Consider taking up yoga.

 Learn to be flexible and keep an open mind.